Afrilife is currently involved in integrated honey processing and the business/value chain.

 At present, Tanzania produces about 4,860 tons of honey worth 4.9 billion shillings (or about US$ 5,104,167) and about 324 tons of beeswax worth 648 million shillings (or about US$ 675,000) every year.
 This is only 3.5% of the existing potential of the beekeeping industry.

 Our enterprise currently aims to improve people’s health and agricultural prospects, particularly the poor.

 The idea of starting a company came after much thought.
-The founder of the company (Atanas Mluki) has been in the honey industry for the past five years.
-He saw an opportunity to start a company that is beneficial to company owners, rural and urban communities.
-Atanas had always wanted to build a business around a product that can be produced by local rural communities and that has healthy and nutritional benefits to all.
+The founders of the company (Atanas Mluki, Dunstan Ruta and Samwel Katambi) have been in the honey industry for the past five years.
+They saw an opportunity to start a company that is beneficial to company owners, rural and urban communities.
+They had always wanted to build a business around a product that can be produced by local rural communities and that has healthy and nutritional benefits to all.
 Based on this vision, honey became the sensible, strategic choice.

 The company was named Afrilife; “Supporting Life with African natural resources”.
 Afrilife is developed and built around health products.
 The company contemplates becoming a leading company in producing and distributing bee products in Tanzania, Africa and the World.